 B.A. in International Studies

-The International Studies Program uses an interdisciplinary approach to examining global issues in order to foster engaged world citizens who are equipped with communication skills and intercultural perspectives.
+The International Studies Program uses an interdisciplinary approach to examine global issues in order to foster engaged world citizens who are equipped with communication skills and intercultural perspectives.
 Our coursework helps students understand, diversify, connect and respect different cultures from around the world.
 We take a grassroots approach to global issues in order to foster the genuine empathy needed to work within a community.

 The B.A. in international studies offers the following concentrations.
 Students must take the required number of elective credits in interdisciplinary course work to fulfill the specifications of the concentration chosen.
 Please note that majors must demonstrate at least a second-year, college-level proficiency in a foreign language.